mortonne/psifr/docs/development/transitions.rst

 intrusions of items not on the list and repeats of items that have already been recalled.

-On each step of the iterator, the previous, current, and possible items are yielded.
+On each step of the iterator, the output position and the previous, current, and possible items are yielded.
+The *output position* is the position of the transition in the recall sequence, starting from one, including all repeats and intrusions.
 The *previous* item is the item being transitioned from.
 The *current* item is the item being transitioned to.
 The *possible* items includes an array of all items that were valid to be recalled next, given the recall sequence up to that point (not